Kent Town, South Australia: Dr Kent's Paddock

 There is a large section of land known as "Dr Kent's Paddock", much of which is now part of Prince Alfred College grounds.
 The social housing known as "Dr Kent's Paddock Housing Complex", facing 3-57 Capper Street and 28-48 Rundle Street and comprising 114 homes, was designed by Newell Platten, Chief Architect at the SA Housing Trust, and built by the Housing Trust in two stages, the first in 1978–9 and the second in 1981.
 The medium-density complex includes a warehouse conversion of a former John Martin's warehouse built in 1912.

 According to a report by the SA Heritage Council released in 2022, the complex "is widely acknowledged as one of the best medium-density, cluster-housing urban infill developments built in South Australia during the late twentieth century".
 It is still owned by the state government housing authority, now renamed Housing SA.
 The Australian Institute of Architects regards it as a good model of social housing, "designed with consideration of community, environmental performance, privacy and access to landscaped space".
 In early November 2023, after receiving 38 written submissions during the consultation period, the Heritage Council provisionally listed Dr Kent's Paddock Housing Complex in the South Australian Heritage Register under the Heritage Places Act 1993.
 The listing was confirmed on 19 November, after environment minister Susan Close backed the submission.
 The gardens include an old pepper tree.

 Other heritage listings

-As of November 2023, there are 20 state and local heritage-listed places in the Kent Town portion of Rundle Street.
+As of July 2026, there are 17 state-heritage listed locations, and around 50 that are local heritage listings.